caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- Remember, we want to limit the total amount of stuff that the DB server has to do
+- There are a few common patterns, which I've listed out here, that you might look for when using Django-debug-toolbar
+- One less commonly optimized pattern is the write-through cache, which updates the cache at the same time as it updates the database, thereby eliminating the need to ever read back that data
-- Ultimately we only care about writes, but if the database server is doing lots of unnecessary reads, that'll slow it down
+- Remember, while ultimately we only care about writes, if the database server is doing lots of unnecessary reads, that'll slow it down
+- So, we just want to limit the total amount of stuff that the DB server has to do
-- Some but not all of this can be taken care of with a DB slave
+- Some but not all of the reads can be taken care of with caching or a DB slave
-- We implemented a simple write-through cache for commonly written and re-read data, linked to here

 ----

 Step 2: Automate some load
 ==========================

-Before going any further, you need an easy way to generate load.
+You need an easy way to generate load.
 JMeter's a good tool for that; here there are a few tips:

 - **Recording:** If you have a long or complicated process to test, use JMeter's proxy server to record your actions in a web browser
 - **Sane defaults:** Set up sane defaults using HTTP Request Defaults, so you can easily switch servers.